jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

   <li>the number of permutations used in the statistical test: <i> control = how(nperm=9999)</i></li>
  </ul>

 I almost exclusively use the <i>"r.g"</i> function because it takes abundance information, rather than solely presence/absence information, into account when calculating significance.
+The stat value for the "r.g" function in the indicator species test is a "point biserial correlation coefficient", which measures the correlation betweeen two binary vectors ([learn more about the indicator species method here](https://cran.r-project.org/web/packages/indicspecies/vignettes/indicspeciesTutorial.pdf)).
 Depending on your computing power, 9999 permutations might be too many.
 Feel free to decrease this number.

 To view the results: